Meekb/Meekb/README.md

 - 🔭 My team is currently working on migrating applications from Vue 2 to Vue 3 and Nuxt 2 to Nuxt 3
 - 🌱 I am Currently:
-    * Working on a GitHub portfolio overhaul for international job readiness
+    * Learning `bash-scripting`
     * Język Polski A1
 - 🌏 Traveling the world is my greatest passion.
 Some items I have checked off my bucket list:
-    * Stood upon The Great Wall of China
+    * Stood upon The Great Wall of China, AND visited the western end of it in Gansu
     * Rode a two-humped camel through the Gobi Desert
     * Wandered around the Western Carpathians via Zakopane, Poland
+- 🪣 Items I still need to check off:
+    * Peru
+    * Göbeklitepe in Türkiye
+    * Australia and New Zealand

 ## Tech Stack